How to Evaluate a Cannabis Breathalyzer?

 5. Is the cannabis breathalyzer automated, facilitating ease of use?
 When correctly incorporated into scientific equipment, automation can facilitate ease of use and reduce human error.
 The most sophisticated cannabis breathalyzer automates key steps from breath collection to sample processing, reducing opportunities for human error and increasing confidence in the quality of the results.

-A cannabis breathalyzer, like the HOUND® MARIJUANA BREATHALYZER, represents almost a decade of research, innovation, and dozens of engineering and scientific breakthroughs to ensure confidence and objectivity while maintaining safety.
+A cannabis breathalyzer, like the HOUND® CANNABIS BREATHALYZER, represents almost a decade of research, innovation, and dozens of engineering and scientific breakthroughs to ensure confidence and objectivity while maintaining safety.

 2 https://link.springer.com/article/10.1007/s00414-019-02006-3 (January 2019)